a-rosenberg/cookbook/recipes/vegan-pumpkin-chocolate-cookies.md

 ### instructions
 1. Preheat oven to 375F.
 Line a large baking sheet with parchment paper; set aside.
 1. In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric mixer, beat the coconut oil, both sugars, and vanilla on medium-speed until smooth; about 2 minutes.
-Add in the molasses, coconut milk and pumpkin puree and beat on low speed until well combined.
+Add in the maple syrup, coconut milk and pumpkin puree and beat on low speed until well combined.
 Turn mixer off.
 1. In a separate bowl combine the flour, baking soda, salt, and pumpkin pie spice; whisk well to combine.
 1. Add the dry ingredients into the wet mixture and, with the mixer on low speed, beat until ingredients are combined.